|

 charge last?

 hours of run time per charge.
-4 hours will cut from 4,000
+It will then return to the

 |